-- 14. An application may be made to the Minister for Finance for a beneficial body determination where the Commissioner has refused to give a charitable exemption on the sole ground that the taxpayer is4 a relevant body.5 A relevant body that is an industrial association or political party is not entitled to make an application for a beneficial body determination. - 15.
-The Minister, with the Treasurer's concurrence, may make a beneficial body determination in respect of a relevant body only where the Minister is of the opinion that it is in the public interest to do so and after considering information that the Minister considers relevant.6 The effect of a beneficial body determination is to reinstate the entitlement to the charitable exemptions. - 16.
+- Minister considers relevant.6 The effect of a beneficial body determination is to reinstate the entitlement to the charitable exemptions. - 17.
 For further information regarding the beneficial body determination process, including the conditions that must be met in order for a relevant body to make an application, please refer to the Acts.